davidwl/AppLaunchpad/docs/faq.md

 <!-- accordion:start -->

-### What is the proper way for Luigi Core to react to navigation from Luigi Client?
+### What is the proper way for AppLaunchpad Core to react to navigation from AppLaunchpad Client?

-You can use the [nodeChangeHook](https://docs.luigi-project.io/docs/navigation-parameters-reference/?section=nodechangehook) function to react to navigation inside Luigi Core.
+You can use the [nodeChangeHook](https://docs.applaunchpad-project.io/docs/navigation-parameters-reference/?section=nodechangehook) function to react to navigation inside AppLaunchpad Core.

-### How can I deactivate Luigi routing?
+### How can I deactivate AppLaunchpad routing?

-You can do that by using the [skipRoutingForUrlPatterns](https://docs.luigi-project.io/docs/navigation-parameters-reference/?section=skiproutingforurlpatterns) parameter and setting it to `*`.
+You can do that by using the [skipRoutingForUrlPatterns](https://docs.applaunchpad-project.io/docs/navigation-parameters-reference/?section=skiproutingforurlpatterns) parameter and setting it to `*`.

 <!-- accordion:end -->